Funding Agency: National Science Foundation

 Funding Agency: Unfunded

 Summary: This study seeks to understand how students who start in precalculus and struggle in their mathematics courses persist and complete an engineering degree program.
-The project began with a study of how student characteristics, such as background knowledge and skills in algebra and trigonometry, and their study habits in precalculus, affect students' success in precalculus and their subsequent math courses, and the likelihood of choosing engineering as a major.
+The project began with an analysis of how student characteristics, such as background knowledge and skills in algebra and trigonometry, and their study habits in precalculus, affect students' success in precalculus and their subsequent math courses, and the likelihood of choosing engineering as a major.
 Few significant factors emerged, except that gender and taking AP calculus were significant predictors of choosing engineering as a major.
-A second quantitative study was conducted to determine effects of the first mathematics course in terms of level (precalculus versus calculus) and grade earned on the likelihood for students to persist in engineering.
-Our results showed that both the level and grade in students’ first college mathematics course are significant predictors of retention in engineering.
+A second quantitative study was conducted to determine the effects of the first mathematics course in terms of level (precalculus versus calculus) and grade earned on students' likelihood of persisting in engineering.
+Our results showed that both the level and grade in students' first college mathematics course are significant predictors of retention in engineering.

 Collaborators: Jennifer Van Dyken (Clemson University) and Gustavo Moran (Clemson University)